From the airport to the city centre French Polynesia

 In the Marquesas, however, unless you're an off-road specialist, there's no need to think about two-wheelers: a 4x4 will be much more useful, and a horse is much better company!
 For the latter (a change of scenery guaranteed), expect to pay around 3,000 XPF or 9,000 XPF per day.

-Last but not least, although it's more difficult in Tahiti than on the islands, hitchhiking works quite well in French Polynesia.
+Last but not least, while hitchhiking is more difficult in Tahiti than on the islands, it works quite well in French Polynesia.

 With a driver French Polynesia